orgMINT/MINT/README.md

 hello 1 2 3
 ```

-A basic function with a single argument is represented as follows:
+A basic function to square a value.

 ```
-:F a ! a@ . ;
+:F " * ;
 ```

-This function takes a single argument `a` and prints its value using the `.` operator.

-Example: a function to square a value a
+The function stored in F duplicates the value on the stack and then multiplies them together.

 ```
-:F a ! a@ a@ * ;
+4 F .
 ```

+Calling the function with 4 returns 16 which is then printed.

 ### <a name='function-with-multiple-arguments'></a>Function with multiple arguments